 How to Find Puerta del Sol in Madrid Airport

-Luckily terminals 1, 2 and 3 are connected on the air-side so walking from the Terminal 1 to the Terminal 3 was an easy task.
-It took us about 10-15 minutes to reach the lounge despite signs/directions were not clear enough.
-We were fortunate to notice immediately that the terminal 4 is in a separate building so walking there would be impossible from the other terminals.
+Luckily terminals 1, 2 and 3 are connected on the air-side so walking from Terminal 1 to the Terminal 3 was an easy task.
+It took us about 10-15 minutes to reach the lounge despite the signs/directions were not clear enough.
+We were fortunate to notice immediately that terminal 4 is in a separate building so walking there would be impossible from the other terminals.

 How to Enter Puerta del Sol?

 Our entrance methods were Priority Pass and Diners Club Card.
 Depending on your Priority Pass membership type, the entrance may be free or it may cost about 24 euros (27 dollars).
 The price with a Diners Club card depends also on the card issuer, for example, we paid 19 euros.
 Some Diners Club cardholders may enter the lounge for free.

 DragonPass is a similar product to Priority Pass and it is also accepted in Puerta del Sol.
 You will find more information about DragonPass from our separate review.

 If you are a holder of a business class ticket or an airline status card, your airline is usually inviting you to a lounge.
 Some airlines may be offering Puerta del Sol, but the agreements between airlines and lounge operators are changing now and then.
 We recommend checking with your airline which lounge you can access with a business class ticket.